History of wood carving: Renaissance period (16th–17th centuries)

 In Italy, the birthplace of the Renaissance, there is much fine work of the 16th century.
 A very important school of design was promoted by Raphael, whose patterns were used or adapted by a large number of craftsmen.
-The shutters of Raphaels Stanze in the Vatican, and the choir stalls in the church of St Pietro de Cassinesi at Perugia, are among the most beautiful examples of this style of carving.
+The shutters of Raphaels Stanze in the Vatican, and the choir stalls in the church of St Pietro de Cassinesi at Perugia, are notable examples of this style of carving.
 The work is in slight relief, and carved in walnut with those graceful patterns which Raphael developed out of the newly discovered remains of ancient Roman wall painting from the palace of Nero and other places.
 In the Victoria and Albert Museum are many examples of Italian work: the door from a convent near Parma, with its three prominent masks and heavy gadroon moulds; a picture frame with a charming acanthus border and, egg and tongue moulds on either side; and various marriage chests in walnut covered with very elaborate schemes of carving.
 It is sometimes difficult to distinguish Spanish, or for that matter South of France work, from Italian, so much alike is the character.
 The Spaniards yield to none in good workmanship.
 Some Spanish panels of typical Italian design are in the Victoria and Albert Museum as well as cabinets of the purest Renaissance order.
 There is a wonderful Portuguese coffer (17th century) in this section.
 The top is deeply carved in little compartments with scenes from the life of Our Lord.